How to buy Viking Therapeutics (VKTX) shares in Australia

 Viking Therapeutics's "short interest ratio" (SIR)

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Viking Therapeutics.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Viking Therapeutics.

 Find out more about how you can short Viking Therapeutics stock.

 Viking Therapeutics share dividends

 We're not expecting Viking Therapeutics to pay a dividend over the next 12 months.